my-org-example-OE/website/README.md

 Repository Purpose

 The purpose of this file is the provide examples on how to use Git and GitHub together.

-Dood.
-Joe Rogan vs the ice.
+## Getting started

+To get started with this project just 'clone' this repository.